Yan'an Soviet: Women's movement

-In 1939, Mao Zedong proposed the creation of a women's university where the Communist Party could develop female cadres.
+In 1939, Mao Zedong proposed the creation of a women's university where the CCP could develop female cadres.
 The Chinese Women's University was inaugurated on 20 July of that year, and Mao's inauguration speech emphasized the role of women in resisting the Japanese invasion of China.
 Mao stated, "The day all women in China rise up is the moment of China's revolutionary victory!"
+The curriculum focused on revolutionary theory and methods, leadership skills in the women's movement, and professional skills deemed relevant for national reconstruction and resisting the Japanese invasion.'

-On 1 February 1940, the Communist Party's Central Committee instructed that for International Women's Day, local party branches. should emphasize the need for women across social classes to unite in opposition to those who collaborated with the invading Japanese.
+On 1 February 1940, the Central Committee of the Chinese Communist Party instructed that for International Women's Day, local party branches. should emphasize the need for women across social classes to unite in opposition to those who collaborated with the invading Japanese.
 In the 1940s, one of the major themes of the women's movement in Yan'an was to denounce Chen Bijun, the wife Japanese collaborator Wang Jingwei.

 While the CCP made strides to extend equal rights to women, they struggled against the traditional customs of arranged marriage and dowry.
 In 1939, the CCP reformed marriage law in order to allow free marriage and divorce, but this was frequently abused by the family of brides, who used the easy divorce to arrange marriages with a greater "caili" (a dowry given by the groom).
 Continued reforms were enacted in 1944 and 1946 to attempt to moderate these abuses and stop the sale of women via marriage.